Premier Rugby Sevens: Women's All-Star Results

+2025 and beyond

+No tournament was held during 2025, with Premier Rugby Sevens instead focusing on setting up academy and youth development camps in Portland, Oregon, the Bay Area, and the New York tri-state region.

+In March 2026, PR7s released a statement that the league's professional circuit would remain paused for the foreseeable future, while the league continued to prioritize the development of PR7s RISE, the league's grassroots rugby development initiative focused on expanding high performance pathways and growing the game of rugby.

 Competitive Format

 The league has played single day tournaments since inception, with men's and women's matches interchanging throughout the day.
 In the 2021 and 2022 seasons, all teams in the league would be onsite and play group stage matches with results determining participants in the final.
 The 2022 season had the first two tournaments determine the seeding for the knockout round championship.

 In 2023, franchises were split between the Eastern and Western Conferences, with tournaments alternating play each week between the two conferences.
 Each conference plays two weekends, with the top two men's and women's teams from each conference qualifying for the Championship weekend.
 The league eliminated group stage play and instead moved to a knockout only format with semifinal matches leading into consolation and finals.
 Points are allocated based on finish, with the two conference kickoff weekends would award 13, 6, 3, 1 points for 1st through 4th place, respectively while the conference finals would award 19, 11, 5, 2.
 Teams would also be awarded points for finish in the Championship weekend for purposes of determining the United Championship winner.

 The All-Star tournament in 2024 featured a round-robin between USA Rugby, the PR7s All Stars, and Rugby Canada on the women's side, and a best of three match series on the men's between USA Rugby and the PR7s All Stars.